letsdrink/ouzo/docs/utils/comparators.rst

 Compare by
 ~~~~~~~~~~

-Compares objects by using values computed using given expression.
-Expression should comply with format accepted by
+Compares objects by using values computed using given expressions.
+Expressions should comply with format accepted by
 ``Functions::extractExpression``.

 Imagine you have ``Product`` and you want to sort it by its ``name`` property.
 Not a problem: